sanel/magic-ed/README.md

 will be evaluated.

 In background, *magic-ed* will try to use *(ed)* standard function and will try to obey implementation specific features.
-For example, on SBCL if *sb-ext:\*ed-functions** was set, *magic-ed* will not use environment value.
+For example, in SBCL, if *sb-ext:\*ed-functions** was set, *magic-ed* will not use environment value.

 If you do not want edited file to be evaluated, you use **:eval** parameter